-Fewer mention number it uses for countable nouns and Less mention quantity and uses with uncountable noun.
+Fewer mention the number it uses for countable nouns and Less mention quantity and uses with uncountable nouns.

 - I did less work than my routine.

-- Mr.John drink less water today as doctor recommended the quantity.
+- Mr.John drank less water today as the doctor recommended the quantity.

-Many is used for countable noun and Much is used with uncountable noun.
+Many is used for countable nouns and Much is used with uncountable nouns.